 Example of discriminative listening

-For Example, a Canadian person named Jon sits in Kuala Lumpur international airport in Malaysia.
+For Example, a Canadian person named Jon sits at Kuala Lumpur International Airport in Malaysia.
 At the same time, two Malaysian people are speaking in the Malay language beside him.
-Actually, Jon does not understand what they are talking about, but he distinguishes males and females based on the tone of voice.
+Jon does not understand what they are talking about, but he distinguishes males and females based on their tone of voice.
 Based on the sound, he also identifies their age.
 Thus, discriminative listening helps identify age, gender, anger, and happiness based on the sound.

 2. Comprehensive Listening